aevitas/maybe/README.md

 Maybe's implementation is contained in a single `struct`.

+You can find the reason this implementation was written in [this post on my blog](https://blog.aevitas.co.uk/maybe/).

 # example
 Constructing an option type can be done in several different ways.
 The first, and most obvious, is simply `new`-ing an instance: